andymboyle/amazon-alexa-push-notification-backend-app/README.md

 A bunch of this code was originally architected by Ryan Nagle, who is awesome.
 This is my attempt at open sourcing the code we worked on together.
 So he deserves a lot of whatever credit you'd heap on me.
 Just FYI.

+ALSO: You will need a local_settings.py file in the amazon_alexa_backend folder.
+All it'll need it:

+`SECRET_KEY = 'enter in some random string here plz'`

+Or else your local install of this app won't run.
+Cool?
+Cool.

+# This is long, anything else?

-Anywho, this is all for teaching purposes and to help others.
+Yes, wow, surly much?
+This is all for teaching purposes and to help others.
 Yell at me (google my name to find my email) if you have any questions.
 Thanks!